yinxiangApp/ShareResource/README.md

 # ShareResource

-to help share resources in an organization
+help to share the resources in an organization